Code of Conduct

 Inappropriate behaviour can consist of, but is not limited to:

-* Special considerations may apply to students who may be unable to comply with expectations due to having a disability of an intellectual, physical, sensory, emotional or behavioural nature
+* Special consideration may apply to students who may be unable to comply with expectations due to having challenges of an Intellectual, physical, sensory, emotional or behavioral nature

 POSITIVE STUDENT REINFORCEMENT